zed-industries/docs/README.md

 # Zed Docs
 Welcome to the Zed Docs repository!

-Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter..
+Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
 Our goal is to build the world's best text editor for developers and their teams.

 We highly encourage contributions from the community to improve and expand the documentation.